 Premier Biomedical Inc. (OTC PINK: BIEI), now known as Nova Graphene Ballistics, Inc., Releases its Graphene Ballistic Plate Production Approach

+Premier, N/K/A Nova Graphene Ballistics, Inc., commences development of this Proprietary Technology for Lightweight, Protective, Ballistic Plate Production with proprietary CarbonEra™ Graphene for Implementation with Novel 3D Printing Filaments in Knoxville

-Knoxville, TN, Jan.
-19, 2023 (GLOBE NEWSWIRE) -- Nova Graphene Ballistics, Inc. BIEI, ("pending the name change from "Premier Biomedical Inc."), announces the following steps, in pursuit of its first initiative 3D-printed Graphene Ballistic Plate Production, including the prototype, with regard to novel graphene production.
+/EIN News/ -- Knoxville, TN, Jan.
+19, 2023 (GLOBE NEWSWIRE) -- Nova Graphene Ballistics, Inc. (OTC PINK: BIEI), (“pending the name change from “Premier Biomedical Inc.”), announces the following steps, in pursuit of its first initiative 3D-printed Graphene Ballistic Plate Production, including the prototype, with regard to novel graphene production.
 With the timing of completing each step to be reported shortly, some of the highlights are as follows:

 • Novel 3D printing filaments.